All Episodes

 Appreciate that, my friend.

-Uh David, did officer survive?
+David, did officer survive?

 Thanks for everything you do, Myron.

-Podcast men's mental health self-improvement.
+Podcast, men's mental health, self-improvement.

-God will record you accordingly.
+God will record you accordingly, reward you accordingly.

-Hopefully, uh Officer Wilt makes it out of this.
+Like I said before, man, hopefully Officer Wilt makes it out of this.

 That's what really matters.

-And uh he's just yeah, definitely hit him with the fatality.
+Yeah, definitely hit him with the fatality.

 Go ahead and send dick pics.